wasmi-labs/wasmi/README.md

 ## Production Builds

-In order to reap the most performance out of `wasmi` we highly recommended to compile the `wasmi` crate using the following Cargo `profile`:
+In order to reap the most performance out of Wasmi we highly recommended to compile the Wasmi crate using the following Cargo `profile`:

 ```toml
 [profile.release]